UVCE-Marvel/AIR-001/LEVEL1.md

   - Study Bernoulli’s Principle, Newton’s Third Law in aviation, and aerodynamic forces
   - Understand lift, drag, thrust, weight, and stability
   - Learn about primary and secondary control surfaces
+  - Do a study about the basic components like pitot tube & radio altimeter.
   - Do a thorough study about the concepts of aviation present in the given resource articles
 - **Outcome:**  Perform the above tasks and write a detailed report.